There are a lot of books on the subject of public speaking. A lot. But are they all equal? I don’t think so.

 Examples being the "Rule of 3," using words that are inherently funny, setting the scene and a ton more.
 It's well worth the read.

 2. How To Be Brilliant At Public Speaking by Sarah Lloyd-Hughes

 Funny, classy, entertaining, knowledgeable, you name it.
 Sarah is a public speaking trainer and is passionate about public speaking; her book is no exception.

 Her book is "brilliantly" in-depth, funny, and offers excellent examples for how you can improve your public speaking skills.
 She understands the importance of communication skills and her book shows you the way.

 3. The Quick and Easy Way to Effective Speaking by Dale Carnegie

-In case you aren’t familiar with who Dale Carnegie is, he is the author of the famous self-help book Think And Grow Rich.
-Yeah, Carnegie is long gone (he definitely didn’t ask me to plug his book!) and some of this book’s content may be old-school, but it is truly impressive and should be in every speaker’s library.
+In case you aren't familiar with who Dale Carnegie is, he is the author of the famous self-help book How To Win Friends & Influence People.
+Yeah, Carnegie is long gone (he definitely didn't ask me to plug his book!) and some of this book's content may be old-school, but it is truly impressive and should be in every speaker’s library.